 This is probably the most important thing that goes in your bag.
 There’s nothing worse than a terrible sunburn, not only because it hurts but because it’s terrible for your skin and overall health.
 And you don’t want to ruin a fun day at the park (or the week after) because you’re sunburnt.

 This one should be pretty self-explanatory.
 Amusement parks are full of germs and you’re likely eating food you’ll be picking up with your hands (pizza, chicken tenders, french fries).
 Bring a small container of hand sanitizer that doesn’t need water.

 3 – Non-Perishable Snacks

 Speaking of food, it’s expensive in amusement parks.
-Check out the rules for bringing in outside food and drinks for wherever you’re going and then ask friends who’ve been to the park to see how strict those rules are enforced.
+Some parks like Universal Studios have rules for food, check out the rules for bringing in outside food and drinks for wherever you’re going and then ask friends who’ve been to the park to see how strict those rules are enforced.
 For instance, our local Six Flags technically says no food or drinks but they never take them away from me when they check my bag.
 Their only no-go thing is candy, which is weird by the way.

 Assuming you’re allowed to, pack non-perishable snacks to reduce the costs of food in the parks.
 You’ll likely have to buy a couple of meals, so save money by bringing in your own snacks.

 4 – Tissues